 When we examined the Log Analytics market, we saw quite a few companies with great products for indexing and visualizing logs.
 However, the competition between all these tools was narrowed to who makes the most flexible query language or who is the fastest in indexing log data.
-In other words: Who applies the most brute force on big data.
+In other words: Who applies the most brute force to big data.

 The problem with this approach was that Log Analytics users didn’t really know how to make the best out of the valuable log data they collect since they had to know what to search for and in what timeframe.
 Moreover, they reacted to their production problems instead of proactively tackling them.